Skip to content

 What Twitter networking faux pas do you see most often?

-11 responses to “How Not to be a Networking Twit(terer)”
+11 thoughts on “How Not to be a Networking Twit(terer)”

 Yep, all of the above, although I have to say i've found some really great political tweeters. and dumped the ignorant morons.